LP0101/Smallworld/README.md

 If compiling manually, build all .cpp files in the src folder.

-Building this project was tested using gcc version 7.20 on Linux and the Apple LLVM compiler version 9.00 on MacOS 10.13
+Building this project was tested using the Apple LLVM compiler version 9.00 on MacOS 10.13.

+Building on other systems is possible, but requires additional dependencies.
+Linux compatibility should return in a future version.

 ## How it works